Affiliate links on Android Authority may earn us a commission. Learn more.

 You jailbroke your device

 As we said, every app in the App Store is strictly tested, vetted, and approved.
 So the chances of a virus-infected app reaching the App Store are extremely slim.
 But the same doesn’t apply if you download and install an app from outside the App Store.
 If someone gives you an IPA file (the iOS app format) and asks you to install it, then it hasn’t been checked by Apple, and the code could contain anything.
-You would be taking a very massive and reckless risk installing it.
+You would be taking a massive risk installing it.

 9 signs and symptoms of an iPhone virus or hacker

-The phone is getting slower and hotter
+The phone is getting slower or hotter

-If you notice that your phone is getting slower and hotter, then that could be a sign of malware taxing the CPU and RAM.
+If you notice that your phone is getting slower or hotter, then that could be a sign of malware taxing the CPU and RAM.
 If your device gets unnaturally hot and slows to a crawl, then it’s time to investigate further.

 The battery is draining faster than normal